chinguyen1010/Decentralized-Simple-Registry1/README.md

-# Decentralized-Simple-Registry1
-BU BlockChain hackathon Nov 16, 2025

-1. Problem Overview
+# Decentralized-Simple-Registry (accredited to BUBlockchain Hackathon)

-People often need a public, tamper-proof place to store important information such as:
+1. Problem Statement: People need a public, tamper-proof record for small claims, certifications, or asset provenance that is not tied to a centralized database.

-small claims

-certification proofs

-product serial numbers

-asset provenance

-Today, these records usually rely on centralized databases with trust, transparency, and durability limitations.

-On public blockchains, users are anonymous, and no standard registry exists that allows anyone to verify claims or certificates in a trustless way.

-2. Proposed Solution

-A smart contract that allows any user to submit a unique ID + text data, automatically storing:
+2. Proposed Solution: A contract that allows any user to submit a text record (e.g., a claim, a product serial number, a certification link) along with a unique ID, creating a timestamped, permanent entry.

-ID

-creator’s blockchain address

-arbitrary text (claim, certification link, serial number, etc.)

-timestamp

-All entries are:

-immutable

-publicly verifiable

-permanently on-chain
+● Core Smart Contract Logic:
+○ A Struct to define the record (e.g., id, owner_address, data_string,
+timestamp)

+○ A Mapping to store the records (e.g., mapping of unique id to the Record struct)

+○ A function createRecord(string memory_id, string memory_data) that checks if the ID is already used and then saves the new record.

 3. System Architecture
 <img width="1377" height="588" alt="Screenshot 2025-11-17 at 1 41 00 PM" src="https://github.com/user-attachments/assets/69176a57-8804-4f85-8b7d-8af779a087f7" />